 Hemingway and Russell’s Friendship

-Hemingway, and what folks refer to as his “mob,” were regulars at Sloppy Joe’s.
+Hemingway, and what folks refer to as his “mob,” were regulars at Sloppy Joe’s Key West.
 Mob members included locals John Dos Pasos, Waldo Pierce, J.B.
 Sullivan, Hamilton Adams, Captain Eddie Saunders, and Henry Strater.
-When you enjoy a cocktail at Sloppy Joe’s today you can see pictures of several of Hemingway’s catches as well as the sailfish that still hangs on the wall.
+When you enjoy a cocktail at Sloppy Joe’s Key West today you can see pictures of several of Hemingway’s catches as well as the sailfish that still hangs on the wall.
 It’s also home to the Ernest Hemingway lookalike contest that began in 1981.

 Sloppy Joe’s Today